Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 #subsubsection("ReSet User Test")
 #test(
   "Search bar and Sidebar", "User can filter settings by typing in the search bar.
 Clicking on a setting will open the corresponding settings box and reset the sidebar.", [
-    Searching worked for all testers.
+    Searching worked for all users.
   ], [
     - Search field is easy to overlook and should be bigger
     - Highlight search text